 Correa is a software developer, Gray is an education consultant, Hopkins is the Manor ISD transportation director and Sanchez is a professor.
-Community Impact Newspaper has reached out to San Marcos CISD for the final list of candidate filings.

 Early voting for the May 5 race begins April 23 and April 5 is the last day to register to vote.

 Four days before the filing deadline, two San Marcos residents have filed to run for a seat on the San Marcos CISD school board and one Hays County resident has filed for Hays CISD's at-large seat.

 James McCutcheon will run against incumbent trustees Anne Halsey and John McGlothlin, both of whom serve in at-large capacities.

 McCutcheon is a teacher, according to his application.

 Michelle Cohen, a systems analyst, filed today to run against HCISD's Will McManus.
 Holly Raymond, who currently holds the seat, will not run for re-election.

 Bert A. Bronaugh Jr., who currently serves as District 3 trustee, filed for re-election in January.